-FRONT PANEL LCD display Displays prompts and the following control parameters: • Amplitude selected • Output power delivered to the probe in watts, and as percentage of the total power • Selected duration of processing • Actual processing time • Elapsed time • Set and read temperature • Pulse duration • Accumulated amount of energy in Joules delivered to the probe.
-0 - 9 key Input digits.
+FRONT PANEL LCD display Displays prompts and the following control parameters: Amplitude selected Amount of output power delivered to the probe in watts, and as a percentage of 125 watts.
+Accumulated amount of energy in Joules delivered to the probe.
 CLEAR key Clears the preceding entry.
-ENTER REVIEW key Enters data into the program, and selects various parameters, for display on the LCD display TIMER key Used with the numeric keys to set the duration of ultrasonic application - from 1second to 9 hours, 59 minutes, 59 seconds.
-PULSER key Used with the numeric keys to set the pulse mode.
-The ON cycle and OFF cycle can be set independently from 1 second to 59 seconds.
-Red indicator lights when pulser is in the OFF portion of the cycle.
-START/STOP key Starts or stops the ultrasonics.
-In the STOP mode the red indicator goes off. l key Switches the main power on.
+ENTER REVIEW key Used to enter the amplitude selected, and view amplitude, power, and energy START/STOP key Starts or stops the ultrasonics.
+In the STOP mode the red indicator goes off. k ey Switches the main power on.
 0 key Switches the main power off.
 AMPL Controls the amplitude of vibration at the probe tip. ▲ ▼ key Used with the AMPL key when the unit is on stand-by to set the amplitude of vibration at the probe tip.
 Also used to increase or decrease the amplitude in small increments while the unit is running.
 To accomplish this task, depress the ENTER/REVIEW key twice to display AMPLITUDE CONTROL, then depress the ▲ or ▼ key as required.
 REAR PANEL 9 pin D-sub connector (IO Port) Connects to external actuation device, and enable power and frequency monitoring.
 Footswitch Connector Connects to the footswitch cable.
+Converter Cable Connector (Output) Connects to the converter.
 Power Supply Connector Connects to the electrical line cord and encases the fuse(s).